Wan Chai

-Wan Chai is situated at the western part of Wan Chai District on the northern shore of Hong Kong Island, in Hong Kong.
-Its other boundaries are Canal Road to the east, Arsenal Street to the west and Bowen Road to the south.
-The area north of Gloucester Road is often referred to as Wan Chai North.
+Wan Chai (Chinese: 灣仔) is located in the western part of Wan Chai District on the northern shore of Hong Kong Island, Hong Kong.
+It is bounded by Canal Road to the east, Arsenal Street to the west, and Bowen Road to the south.
+The area north of Gloucester Road is often called Wan Chai North.

 Wan Chai is one of the busiest commercial areas in Hong Kong with offices of many small and medium-sized companies.
 Wan Chai North features office towers, parks, hotels and an international conference and exhibition centre.
-As one of the first areas developed in Hong Kong, the locale is densely populated yet with noticeable residential zones facing urban decay.
-Arousing considerable public concern, the government has undertaken several urban renewal projects in recent years.
+Wan Chai is also well known for its famous night life which has evolved over decades.
+As one of the first areas developed in Hong Kong, the locale is densely populated but facing urban decay.
+The government has undertaken several urban renewal projects in recent years.
 There are various landmarks and skyscrapers within the area, most notably the Hong Kong Convention and Exhibition Centre (HKCEC), Central Plaza and Hopewell Centre.

 Names

 Wan Chai originally began as Ha Wan (下環), literally meaning "a bottom ring" or "lower circuit".
 As one of the earliest developed areas in Hong Kong along the Victoria Harbour, Central ("centre ring" in Chinese), Sheung Wan ("upper ring"), Sai Wan ("western ring") and Wan Chai are collectively known as the four rings (四環) by the locals.
-Wan Chai literally means "a cove" in Cantonese from the shape of its coastal line, however, due to drastic city development and continual land reclamation, the area is no longer a cove.
+Wan Chai literally means "a cove" in Cantonese, from the shape of its coastal line; however, owing to drastic city development and continual land reclamation, the area is no longer a cove.

 History

-Wan Chai was the first home to the many Chinese villagers living along the undisturbed coastlines in proximity to Hung Shing Temple.
+Wan Chai was the first home to many Chinese villagers living along the undisturbed coastlines in proximity to Hung Shing Temple.
 Most of them were fishermen, who worked around the area near Hung Shing Temple overlooking the entire harbour.
-Hung Shing Ye, the God of the Sea, was one of the deities worshiped by the locals.
+Hung Shing Ye, the God of the Sea, was one of the deities worshipped by the locals.